 Big Companies Now Care About Search Engine Marketing

 Two things happen when big companies come into an industry.
 The prices for that service increase and it gets more competitive to sustain in that industry.

 We have seen both happening in the world of SEO.

-One independently owned popular websites was Wire Cutter, which New York Times bought with another site at $40 million USD.
+One independently owned popular websites were Wire Cutter, which the New York Times bought with another site at $40 million USD.

 That’s when everyone started to realize that big companies are now interested in the SEO and ranking game.

 This has been good as SEO companies are now able to charge more for their work, thanks to the industry growth.